zhengqm/DPPL-Proj/README.md

 ## Progress

 For **Progress** property, a well-typed term is not stuck(either it is a value or it can take a step according to the evaluation rules.)

+## Preservation

+for **Preservation** property, if a well-typed term take a step of evaluation, then the resulting step is also well typed.